-the bus ride to kangding is beautiful. you wind your way through mountain passes, accompanied by a rushing river the whole way. it is harvest time, so there is grain be dried everywhere you look, and farmers are burning cornhusks the middle of fields that are being put to rest for the winter. the bus keeps going up, and it becomes colder. this has been the first fall weather i've felt in about six years. it made me quite homesick.
+the bus ride to kangding is beautiful. you wind your way through mountain passes, accompanied by a rushing river the whole way. it is harvest time, so there is grain be dried everywhere you look,

 it turns out that two dump trucks had collided. a truck had tried to pass another vehicle around a blind turn, and had run into a truck coming the opposite way. passing around a blind turn? you ask, shocked. ahhhh. china. i believe the single traffic law in china is: "you can do anything, as long as you honk as you do it." of course, i'm paraphrasing a little.